DelMaestroGroup/PartEntFermions/README.md

 ### Description

 This repository includes all data and plotting scripts to generate the figures in https://arxiv.org/abs/1703.10587.
-All data was generated via exact diagonalization https://github.com/DelMaestroGroup/tV_diagonalize
+All data was generated via exact diagonalization https://github.com/DelMaestroGroup/tV_diagonalize using a code forked from [MelkoCollective/BH_diagonalize](https://github.com/MelkoCollective/BH_diagonalize).

 #### [PartitionSchematic (Figure 1)](https://github.com/DelMaestroGroup/PartEntFermions/tree/master/PartitionSchematic)